-It is a machine learning system that helps Google recognise the purpose behind queries and serve best-matching search results in acknowledgement to those queries.
+A machine learning system helps Google recognise the purpose behind queries and serve best-matching search results in acknowledgement to those queries.

 Google calls RankBrain the third most important ranking factor.
-Basically, Google goes past a person’s search query and takes into account the greater meaning, like synonyms, implied words, and personal search history.
+Google goes past a person’s search query and considers the greater meaning, like synonyms, implied words, and personal search history.

 6. Medic – May 4, 2018

-The Google Medic update was targeted at medical websites as well as other websites that have to do with potentially life-altering decisions such as finance, law, and education.
+The Google Medic update was targeted at medical websites and other websites that have to do with potentially life-altering decisions such as finance, law, and education.
 Although not explicitly validated, Google representatives have hinted that the update executed some of the E-A-T (expertise, authority, trust) signals from the Quality Rater Guidelines document.

 7. Bert – October 22, 2019

 The Bert Google algorithm update applies natural language processing technology to understand search queries, interpret text, identify entities and similarities between entities.

 The recent Google algorithm update has been called code named core updates, with less transparency as to which part of the search engines are improved on.